Feedback-Dominated Accretion Flows: Disk Structure

-Third, we have calculated a rough upper limit on the number of pre-existing BHs that will be torqued into alignment with the disk via hydrodynamic effects.
-Specifically, we calculate the black hole alignment time for circular, prograde orbits\footnote{The $\approx 50\%$ of retrograde orbits will have a far longer alignment timescale and are not considered in this calculation.
-We also neglect the effects of eccentricity here.} as a function of the initial inclination angle $i$ as in \citet{Bartos+17a}:
+Third, we have calculated a rough upper limit on the number of preexisting BHs that will be torqued into alignment with the disk via hydrodynamic effects.
+Specifically, we calculate the BH alignment time for circular, prograde orbits\footnote{The $\approx 50\%$ of retrograde orbits will have a far longer alignment timescale and are not considered in this calculation.
+We also ignore the effects of eccentricity here.} as a function of the initial inclination angle $i$ as in \citet{Bartos+17a}:

 We equate $\tau_{\rm align} = t_{\rm AGN}/2$ and solve this equation numerically to find the critical inclination angle $i$ above which alignment does not occur over most of the AGN lifetime.
 The resulting populations of captured BHs are large enough to fully stabilize the disk against star formation in parts of parameter space (e.g. $M=10^8 M_\odot$, $\dot{M}_{\rm g}/\dot{M}_{\rm Edd} =0.1$), too small to have much effect in others, (e.g. $M=10^9 M_\odot$, $\dot{M}_{\rm g}/\dot{M}_{\rm Edd} =0.1$), but for most SMBH masses and accretion rates, the picture is more nuanced, with some radii being stabilized and others not.
-However, we note that this result should be seen as a rough upper limit on the number of BHs that can be ground down into the AGN disk, because we have set the gas surface density $\Sigma$ equal to its Shakura-Sunyaev value, which is higher than alternative models where $\Sigma$ is decreased by more effective angular momentum transport (as is the case for the local effective viscosity in this work because of the larger aspect ratio, and also for non-local angular momentum transport mechanisms as in \citealt{Thompson+2005}).
+However, we note that this result should be seen as a rough upper limit on the number of BHs that can be ground down into the AGN disk, because we have set the gas surface density $\Sigma$ equal to its Shakura--Sunyaev value, which is higher than alternative models where $\Sigma$ is decreased by more effective angular momentum transport (as is the case for the local effective viscosity in this work because of the larger aspect ratio, and also for non-local angular momentum transport mechanisms as in \citealt{Thompson+2005}).

+\newp{Simple calculations using Fig. \ref{fig: pileup self consistent NBH} provide {\it post hoc} justification for our assumption that ECO accretion rates must be capped at the Eddington limit, at least in a time-averaged sense.
+As an experiment, we have removed the Eddington cap and computed the total accretion rate onto all ECOs represented by the solid lines in this figure; this results in the ECOs consuming $100 - 290\%$ of the total $\dot{M}_{\rm g}$ passing through the disk.
+However, this calculation is done for $m_\bullet \approx 10 M_\odot$, and sustained super-Eddington mass growth would quickly increase the reduced-Bondi-Hoyle accretion rate to the point where the SMBH would be completely starved of gas, deactivating the AGN.}